xMihai/fp/FP.md

 ### Javascript statements

-Javascript code is written in statements.
-Only `const` and `return` are needed for declarative programming. `import` and `export` are also needed if working with ES6 modules.
+Only the `return` statement is needed for declarative programming. `import` and `export` are also needed if working with ES6 modules.

 Using any others is considered imperative programming: